-At 31 December 2021, Societe Generale's financial conglomerate equity covered the solvency requirements for both banking and insurance activities.
+As at 31 December 2021, Societe Generale's financial conglomerate equity covered the solvency requirements for both banking and insurance activities.

-At 30 June 2021, the financial conglomerate ratio was 151%, consisting of a numerator "Own funds of the Financial Conglomerate" of EUR 76.1 billion, and a denominator "Regulatory requirement of the Financial Conglomerate" of EUR 50.5 billion.
+As at 30 June 2021, the financial conglomerate ratio was 151%, consisting of a numerator "Own funds of the Financial Conglomerate" of EUR 76.1 billion, and a denominator "Regulatory requirement of the Financial Conglomerate" of EUR 50.5 billion.